 Adiseal anti mould sealant & adhesive is suitable for use in bathrooms, showers, drains, gutters, sinks, kitchens, windows & many other applications.

 As well as Adiseal anti mould sealant & adhesive being free of solvents & isocyanates, Adiseal also has the lowest VOC (volatile organic compound).
 Adiseal has the top EC1 Plus certification for this.
-Adiseal anti mould sealant is also certified ISEGA meaning it is suitable for use in food preparation areas.
+Adiseal anti mould sealant is also certified ISEGA meaning it is certified suitable for use in food preparation areas.

-Best mould resistant sealant test
+Best anti mould sealant test

-To find out what the best mould resistant sealant is, we carried out several tests including a mould resistance test.
+To find out what the best anti mould sealant is, we carried out several tests including a mould resistance test.
 The mould resistance test was carried out by applying sealants from different manufacturers inside new clean plastic cups then filling the cups half way with tap water.
 Each cup was then covered and kept in the same conditions, so as to be fair to all the products being tested.
 As can be seen in the image, the best sealant was Adiseal again where it had the strongest mould resistance from the sealants tested.

 Mould resistance test result